opt-out-tools/start-here/README.md

 without the traumatizing consequences.

 ### Our Website
 Our website aims to support female-identifying getting their voices back and sustain the movement.
-Inspired by [HarassMap](https://harassmap.org/ar), an Egyptian based NGO that allows people to submit reports of physical harassment which are displayed online on a map, our website will allow an individual to anonymously submit details of their harassment.
+Currently the website is only informative about Opt Out Tools.
+However, inspired by [HarassMap](https://harassmap.org/ar), an Egyptian based NGO that allows people to submit reports of physical harassment which are displayed online on a map, our website will allow an individual to anonymously submit details of their harassment.
 This data will be stored, studied and feed the models that our other tools use, for example the browser extension.
 Our website will transparently show details of the usage statistics of the tools and show female-identifying clearly how their participation by submitting their reports is helping to fuel the movement and show our "antidote to silicon valley KPIs”.
 Our long-term goal is to display a “virtual” harass map on our website, showing which communities on your selected social media platform are misogynistic or sexually aggressive or just downright abusive, enabling female-identifying to navigate the murky waters of online society as best they can.

 ### Our Activism
 We’re holding workshops that give female-identifying people a chance to meet